centrifugal/centrifugo/docs/content/server/install.md

 # Install and quick start

+In this chapter we will look at how you can get Centrifugo.

+### Binary releases

 Go language gives developers an opportunity to build single binary executable file with application and cross-compile application for all common operating systems.
 This means that all you need to get Centrifugo – [download latest release](https://github.com/centrifugal/centrifugo/releases) for you operating system, unpack it and you are done!

 Now you can see help information for Centrifugo: